Rick Lloyd: Biography and career

-In 1981, he collaborated with the author Sue Townsend on a musical based on the life of Daniel Lambert.
+In 1981, Rick collaborated with the author Sue Townsend on a musical based on the life of Daniel Lambert.

 He composed "Dives in Omnia" for the 1987 Channel 4 series Porterhouse Blue, starring David Jason, which led to him becoming the joint winner of the 1987 BAFTA TV Award for Best Original TV Music.
 He also composed the music for John Burrows' Viva Espana, which won Best Musical at the 1993 London Fringe Awards.

 He was musical director for the 1999 film Julie and the Cadillacs, and was also musical director for tours of Grease, The Rocky Horror Show and Hair.

 Other collaborations with John Burrows include the play One Big Blow about a group of miners in a colliery brass band.
 This was originally performed by John McGrath's 7:84 Theatre Company.
 The score was entirely acapella and the production was the meeting place for The Flying Pickets.

 He is currently based in Wales where, as well as composing, recording and performing with his own bands – The Hornettes, The Boogilators and the Ric Lloyd Trio - he teaches courses in songs and songwriting.
 In addition his company Cleftec specializes in music engraving and music preparation.